FridaySalami/cookbook-chefstore/src/content/recipes/coconut-milk-rice-pudding.md

 ## Why You'll Love This

-You ever want somethin’ sweet that don’t leave you feelin' heavy?
-This pudding’s **light**, **creamy**, and **naturally luscious** from coconut milk—no dairy needed.
-It’s the kind of cozy dish you make once, and end up thinkin' about all week.

-Perfect warm on a rainy evening or chilled straight from the fridge on a hot day.
+Soft, slow, and just sweet enough—this is rice pudding with sunshine in its bones.
+Coconut milk wraps the grains in silk.
+A whisper of vanilla carries through every spoonful.
+Whether you eat it warm with rain on the window or cold from the fridge in bare feet—this is the kind of pudding that knows how to comfort.

 ## Ingredients

 - 150g Ospiro Pudding Rice
-- 400ml coconut milk (full-fat for extra creaminess)
+- 400ml Coconut Milk (Full-Fat)
-- 200ml water
+- 200ml Water
-- 3 tablespoons sugar (adjust to taste)
+- 3 Tablespoons Sugar
-- 1 teaspoon vanilla extract
+- 1 Teaspoon Vanilla Extract
-- Pinch of salt
+- Pinch of Salt
-- Fresh mango, berries, or toasted coconut flakes, for serving (optional)
+- Mango, Berries, or Toasted Coconut Flakes, For Serving (Optional)

 ## Instructions

+1. **Combine and warm.**
-1. In a medium saucepan, combine pudding rice, coconut milk, water, sugar, and salt.
+   In a medium saucepan, add the pudding rice, coconut milk, water, sugar, and a pinch of salt.
-2. Bring to a gentle simmer over low-medium heat, stirring often.
-3. Cook uncovered for about 25–30 minutes, stirring occasionally to prevent sticking, until the rice is tender and the mixture has thickened.
-4. Stir in the vanilla extract.
+   Stir gently and set over low-medium heat.

+2. **Simmer gently.**
+   Bring it to a soft simmer.
+Let it bubble slowly—no rush—stirring often so the rice doesn’t catch at the bottom.

+3. **Cook until creamy.**
+   After 25–30 minutes, the rice should be tender and the pudding thick enough to coat a spoon.
+If it looks too thick too soon, stir in a splash more water or coconut milk.

+4. **Finish with vanilla.**
+   Turn off the heat and stir in the vanilla extract.
+Let it rest for 5 minutes it’ll thicken just a little more while it settles.

+5. **Serve warm or chilled.**
-5. Serve warm, or chill and top with fresh fruit or coconut flakes before serving.
+   Enjoy it warm right away, or cool and refrigerate for a cooler, creamier version.
+Add fruit or toasted coconut just before serving, if you like.

 ## Tips

-- Want it extra rich?
-Swap the 200ml water for more coconut milk.
+- Swap the water for more coconut milk if you want it extra luxurious.
-- Prefer it sweeter?
-Add an extra spoonful of sugar or a drizzle of maple syrup after cooking.
-- Flavor twist: Stir in a pinch of ground cardamom or cinnamon while it cooks.
+- For more depth, stir in a pinch of ground cardamom or cinnamon while it simmers.
+- Leftovers keep well in the fridge add a splash of milk before reheating to loosen

 ## Goes Great With

-- Fresh mango slices or passionfruit
+- Slices of ripe mango or passionfruit
-- A sprinkle of toasted almonds or pistachios
+- A sprinkle of pistachios or toasted almonds
-- Curled up under a blanket on a slow Sunday
+- A slow Sunday and a second helping

+---

+> **Comfort doesn’t have to be heavy.
+Sometimes it’s soft, sweet, and coconut-scented.**